- UCAS Code: NC58

 You’ll develop a greater understanding of human development and interaction, cognitive processes, individual differences and biological influences on behaviour.
 You’ll take an experimental approach to all classes and research and statistical methods are studied in their own right.

 You can study an area of psychology in greater depth through a choice of optional classes.
-You will also study conceptual and historical issues in psychology and submit a dissertation based upon your own research project.
+You'll also study conceptual and historical issues in psychology and submit a dissertation based upon your own research project.

 There's an opportunity for you to take an optional international research placement through Erasmus.